MinaProtocol/snark-challenge/spec-lang/theory.markdown

 That is, to check $E_1$'s verifier, by fact 2 you need a SNARK which can check $\mathbb{F}_q$ arithmetic, which by fact 1 means you need a curve with an order $\mathbb{q}$ subgroup.

+Keeping track of the respective qs and rs here may be a little confusing, but to restate, with $E_1$​ defined over a field $\mathbb{F}_q$, and with a subgroup of order $r$, we have that:

+- you can produce SNARKs proving things about computation in $\mathbb{F}_r$;
+- these SNARKs themselves are most efficiently verified using arithmetic in $\mathbb{F}_r$;
+- If SNARKs were to come from elsewhere, proving things about $\mathbb{F}_q$, arithmetic, $E_1$ would then be able to efficiently *verify* that SNARK.

+If this is still only partially making sense, the diagram in the section below shows an instantiation, which will help further clarify the relationship between rs and qs.

 This naturally leads to the definition of a *pairing-friendly graph of elliptic curves*, which classifies arrangements of elliptic curves which enable composition of pairing-based SNARKs.

 ## Pairing-friendly graphs of curves